 The air we breathe is made up of 21% oxygen but the medical oxygen you use at home is much higher, up to 90-100%, depending on the equipment type.
 As materials that burn in air will burn hotter and faster in oxygen, this means that you need to take extra care around any naked flames and other sources of ignition.

 Home oxygen is safe to use when the safety guidance is followed, however as materials burn much faster and hotter in oxygen than in air alone, it is therefore important that you:

-- NEVER smoke or let anyone else smoke near you when using your oxygen equipment, this includes e-cigarettes - NEVER charge an e-cigarette close to you when using your oxygen equipment or near the equipment itself - NEVER use or store oxygen equipment within 3 metres (10 feet) of open fires or naked flames such as cigarettes, e-cigarettes, matches, lighters, boilers, gas cookers, open gas fires, candles, or machinery which could create sparks - NEVER use or store oxygen equipment within 1.5 metres (5 feet) of heat sources (e.g. a radiator) and electrical appliances such as, televisions, hair dryers, and toasters - NEVER use oxygen equipment that has been involved in a fire or accident.
-If your oxygen equipment is involved in a fire you should contact our customer service team - NEVER smoke when you are using an aerosol e.g hairspray, or just afterwards - REMEMBER birthday candles are a naked flame.
-Take extra care if you are using oxygen equipment.
-Turn off the oxygen and remove the cannula or mask at least 15 minutes before you blow out the birthday candles
+- NEVER smoke or let anyone else smoke near your child when they are using their oxygen equipment, this includes e-cigarettes - NEVER charge an e-cigarette close to your child when they are using their oxygen equipment or near the equipment itself - NEVER use or store oxygen equipment within 3 metres (10 feet) of open fires or naked flames such as cigarettes, e-cigarettes, matches, lighters, boilers, gas cookers, open gas fires, candles, or machinery which could create sparks - NEVER use or store oxygen equipment within 1.5 metres (5 feet) of heat sources (e.g. a radiator) and electrical appliances such as, televisions, hair dryers, and toasters - NEVER smoke when you are using an aerosol e.g hairspray, or just afterwards - REMEMBER birthday candles are a naked flame.
+Take extra care if your child is using oxygen equipment.
+Turn off the oxygen and remove the cannulae or mask at least 15 minutes before your child blows out the birthday candles